earthgecko/skyline/docs/ionosphere.rst

     decision on.
 More on that below.

-- Ionosphere serves the training data set for each triggered anomaly, ready for a human to come along in the webapp Ionosphere UI and say, "that is not anomalous" (if it is not).
+- Ionosphere serves the training data set for each triggered anomaly, ready for a human to come along in the Webapp Ionosphere UI and say, "that is not anomalous" (if it is not).
 - At the point the operator makes a features profile, all the features values that are created for the not anomalous timeseries are entered into the